sine-io/cosbench-sineio/README.md

 ## Announcement

-Because of [Announcing end-of-support for AWS SDK for Java v1.x effective December 31, 2025](https://github.com/aws/aws-sdk-java?tab=readme-ov-file#end-of-support-announcement), so the next milestone version of cosbench-sineio (v0.6.0.0 will be released at 2024.8.31) will be changed as follows:
+Because of [In Maintenance Mode as of July 31, 2024](https://github.com/aws/aws-sdk-java?tab=readme-ov-file#in-maintenance-mode-as-of-july-31-2024) and [End-of-Support on December 31, 2025](https://github.com/aws/aws-sdk-java?tab=readme-ov-file#end-of-support-on-december-31-2025), so the next milestone version of cosbench-sineio (v0.6.0.0 will be released at 2024.8.31) will be changed as follows:

 1. sio renamed to siov1, and will not be maintained.
 2. siov2 renamed to sio, as a LTS Storage.